williamollio/ft_transcendence/README.md

 ### nest

-For seeding the db run : `docker exec -it nest npx prisma db seed`
+For seeding the database run : `docker exec -it nest npx prisma db seed`

 ## Commands to know